webage003/bigbangrke/docs/guides/using-bigbang/style.md

 * YAML files should be indented using _two spaces_ (and never tabs).
 * Keys are camelCase and alphanumeric.
 No special characters
+* All Kubernetes resource names, repository names, and namespaces are lowercase, alphanumeric or -, and kebab-case.